The History of Plumbing: Exploring the Word 'Plumber'

 How long has plumbing been around?

-What should I be looking for when hiring the services of a plumber?
+What should I look out for when hiring an plumber?

-What can I do to prevent problems with my plumbing in my house?
+How can I prevent problems with my plumbing in my house?